 5. Incorporate themes.

-Theme-based learning is a widely used approach in many early education centers and schools, and a huge part of what we offer through Kindermusik.
-Why?
-Aside from building natural interest in a particular subject, children have an opportunity to work on a variety of skills (like literacy, art, and math) and connect them through one common thread.
+Theme-based learning helps build natural interest in a particular subject, but the real secret is that children have an opportunity to work on a variety of skills (like literacy, art, and math) and connect them through one common thread.

-That connection alone is a cognitive win!
-In fact, we recently released free weekly activity kits for families, because not only are they an easy way to boost learning at home, they’re a great bonding tool and just as much fun for adults.
+Our free weekly activity kits are not only an easy way to boost learning at home, they’re a great bonding tool and just as much fun for adults.

 6. Don’t forget to play!